 Current beneficiaries also have the right to petition the court to remove the Trustee if they believe the Trustee isn’t acting in their best interest.
 Trustees have the obligation to balance the needs of current beneficiaries with remainder beneficiaries.
 Tempers often flare up, especially in conservatorships or situations where a child is under the care of a guardian and opinions conflict as to a specific distribution schedule or the ownership of a specific asset held in a Trust.

-Let LegalShield Help You Set Up Your Living Trust
+Let LegalShield Help Set up Your Living Trust

 Now that you’re more familiar with what rights you have as a beneficiary of a Trust, we can help you set up a Living Trust.

-If you’re still on the fence about creating a Will or trust, check out this recent Fortune Magazine article in which LegalShield was prominently featured.
-Those without a Will or trust are twice as likely to feel stressed and afraid as those with them.
-So let there be no doubt: a Will or trust is in your best interest and your family’s best interest.
+If you’re still on the fence about creating a Will or Trust, check out this Fortune Magazine article in which LegalShield was prominently featured.
+Those without a Will or Trust are twice as likely to feel stressed and afraid as those with them.
+So let there be no doubt: a Will or Trust is in your best interest and your family’s best interest.

 Pre-Paid Legal Services, Inc. (“PPLSI”) provides access to legal services offered by a network of provider law firms to PPLSI members through membership-based participation.
 Neither PPLSI nor its officers, employees or sales associates directly or indirectly provide legal services, representation, or advice.
 The information available in this blog is meant to provide general information and is not intended to provide legal advice, render an opinion, or provide any specific recommendations.
 The blog post is not a substitute for competent legal counsel from a licensed professional lawyer in the state or province where your legal issues exist, and the reader is strongly encouraged to seek legal counsel for your specific legal matter.
 Information contained in the blog may be provided by authors who could be third-party paid contributor.
 All information by authors are accepted in good faith, however, PPLSI makes no representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability, or completeness of such information.